SoftwareSeniPT/frontend-style-guide/README.md

     border: none;
 }
 ```
-- [ ] **CSS Border Box**.
+- [ ] **CSS Border Box is added to the CSS**.
 Border box is needed for making grid on responsive web.
 So always make sure you include this on your CSS
 ```css
 * {
     box-sizing: border-box;